Dryden High School (New York)

 Dryden High School is a public high school located in Dryden, Tompkins County, New York, U.S.A., and is the only high school operated by the Dryden Central School District.
 This district is in New York State's southern tier and encompasses an area of 110 sqmi and serves a population of about 1900 students.
 The school's mascot is a Purple Lion.

+The school district's attendance boundary includes the Village of Dryden, the Village of Freeville, and the McLean census-designated place.

 Administration

 Joshua Bacigalupi is the Superintendent of the Dryden Central School District.
-Kyle Colunio is the principal of Dryden High School, with Dale Sweet as the assistant principal.
+Sarah Powel is the principal of Dryden High School, with Dale sweet as the assistant principal.

 Academics

 Dryden offers a comprehensive program with multi-level instruction in all academic areas.
 The school is accredited by the New York State Board of Regents.
 Few Advanced Placement courses are offered each year and are contingent on school funding and teacher availability.
 In the past, U.S. History, European History, Studio Art, Microeconomics, and Music Theory have been offered.
 Some dual-credit courses are also offered through the Tompkins Cortland Community College, located nearby, which transfer to schools within the SUNY system, but often not to other private schools such as Cornell University.
 Dryden High School also has programs set up with TST Boces where juniors and seniors can pursue vocational studies, including welding, culinary arts, and cosmetology, among others.
 TST Boces also has a program through Cornell University called New Visions where seniors can attend classes in life sciences, health and medical sciences, and engineering.
 Dryden High School has a graduation rate of 78% As of August 2020.